 When he died in 1922, his home was honored as a national monument.
 The house was designated as a national monument and one of the national park service sites in Ohio under President Barack Obama.

 This national park is located northeast of Ohio, right between Akron and Cleveland.
 The naming of this national park was aimed at preserving the natural landscape surrounding the Cuyahoga River.
 As one of the national park service sites in Ohio, it is currently managed by the US NPS – all 32,950 acres of land area that the park covers!

 There are also several species that inhabit the landscape within the national park.
 These animal and wildlife species include coyotes, red foxes, raccoons, beavers, falcons, bald eagles, minks, herons, and more.

 This historical park is located in Dayton, Ohio.
 It was established to honor three historical figures: Wilbur Wright, Orville Wright, and Paul Laurence Dunbar.
 The entire land area measures at 86 acres and has an average tourist visit of over 73,000 yearly.

 The Wright Brothers are most notable for their contribution to the field of powered flight.
 Before that, they also had other important contributions through their inventions.
 It was in their humble Ohio bicycle shop when they invented the machine that was capable of controlled and sustained flight.
 On the other end, there is poet Paul Laurence Dunbar who excelled in the literary world that was dominated by whites (almost exclusively).
-He wrote over 400 poems and wrote in the various genre including novels, lyrics, short stories, and plays.
+He wrote over 400 poems and wrote in various genres including novels, lyrics, short stories, and plays.

 First Ladies National Historic Site